supasuge/My-CTF-Challenges/L3akCTF2025/magical-oracle/solution/README.md

 2. **Nearest-plane (Babai)**: project the target successively onto the Gram–Schmidt vectors, rounding the coefficients.
 3. Read $\alpha$ from the last coordinate of the resulting lattice vector and reduce $\bmod p$.

-Because the matrix is only $36\times36$ and entirely integral, the whole LLL+Babai step takes $\ll1$s on a modern laptop.
+Because the matrix is only $36\times36$ and entirely integral, the whole LLL+Babai step takes $\ll 1$ s on a modern laptop.

 ---